 Programme MBA Semester- I Cognitive Level K1: Recall the subjects concept.
 K2: Ability to explain subject concepts to solve business problems.
 K3: Adapt to frame their own proactive strategy.
-Course Objective students during the first semester To assess the students familiarity To create an opportunity to apply of the subject concepts studied. the concepts in a given situations. iving tips to develop in the logging area.
+Course erstanding of the courses studied by the - of the MBA programme.
+Objective of the subject concepts studied. the concepts in a given situations. iving tips to develop in the logging area.